 500a Commonwealth Ave (Fenway) // www.thehawthornebar.com

-This sleek, mid-century-inspired cocktail lounge within the Commonwealth Hotel takes the “lounge” part of its description very seriously: much of its seating is in the form of gorgeous, spread-out furniture that could have been plucked from the penthouse apartment of a ‘60s ad exec.
+This sleek, mid-century-inspired cocktail lounge within the Hotel Commonwealth takes the “lounge” part of its description very seriously: much of its seating is in the form of gorgeous, spread-out furniture that could have been plucked from the penthouse apartment of a ‘60s ad exec.
 The drink list is full of boozy, adventurous cocktails that lend themselves to slow sipping in handsome armchairs.
-A small plates menu offers snacks plucked from the golden age of the cocktail party, like bacon-stuffed dates and deviled eggs.
+A small plates menu offers snacks plucked from the golden age of the cocktail party, like soft pretzels and deviled eggs.

 1271 Boylston St (Fenway) // hojokoboston.com